torquebox/torquebox.org/news/2012-03-28-torquebox-openshift.md

 of it, ensuring you have a `torquebox.yml` or `config/torquebox.yml` inside the new directory with a unique web context specified.
 Add the new files to git, `git push`, and watch your new application be picked up and deployed to TorqueBox.
+We detect the type of application from the contents of the directory, not from the directory name.
+The sample applications are just named ruby and clojure for simplicity.

 Don't want the example Clojure app anymore?
 Just `rm -r clojure/`.
 Don't want the example Java app?
 Just `rm -r src` and `rm